iqtree/iqtree.github.io/doc/Dating.md

-  --date TAXNAME       Extract dates from taxon names after last '|' --date-tip STRING    Tip dates as a real number or YYYY-MM-DD --date-root STRING   Root date as a real number or YYYY-MM-DD --dating STRING      Dating method: LSD for least square dating (default) --date-options "..."
-Any other options you would like to pass to LSD2 (full list of options is reproduced below)
+  --date TAXNAME       Extract dates from taxon names after last '|' --date-tip STRING    Tip dates as a real number or YYYY-MM-DD --date-root STRING   Root date as a real number or YYYY-MM-DD --date-options "..."
+Any other options you would like to pass to LSD2
 ```

 >**DISCLAIMER**: This is a new feature and might still have bugs.
 So any suggestions and bug reports are much welcome.